sisinflab/GTE-Zero-Shot-Recsys/README.md

 You can evaluate the performance of these embeddings by following the procedure outlined in the previous section.

+## The team
+Currently, this repository is maintained by:
+- Matteo Attimonelli (matteo.attimonelli@poliba.it)
+- Alessandro De Bellis (alessandro.debellis@poliba.it)
+- Claudio Pomo (claudio.pomo@poliba.it)

+The scientific supervision is driven by:
+- Dietmar Jannach (dietmar.jannach@aau.at)
+- Eugenio Di Sciascio (eugenio.disciascio@poliba.it)
+- Tommaso Di Noia (tommaso.dinoia@poliba.it)
 ## Acknowledgement
 The codebase is built upon [this repository](https://github.com/hyp1231/AmazonReviews2023).